 A fantastic topic came up over dinner one day regarding how to increase job security in today’s highly volatile economy.
 The usual tips came up, such as: be invaluable, develop strong internal relationships, and never call in sick on a Friday (slacker).
 All tips were logical, but the more we drank, the more out of the box we thought until we reached the best employment insurance strategy of them all: Make babies and start a family!

 The more kids you have, the more bullet proof you become!
 Imagine a scenario where your boss is faced with firing 10 employees out of 100, or 10%.
 How do you think she chooses?

 HOW MANAGERS THINK BEFORE FIRING YOU

 There’s very little doubt in my mind that if you have a family to take care of, you are at a tremendous advantage in terms of employment security compared to your single or non-married peers.
 With a family, your boss tests her soul, and goes with the decision that provides the least amount of guilt.

 So how about it folks?
 If you’re petrified about losing your job, you might want to tell your boss you’re pregnant, or are working on starting one big happy family of your own.
 Once your boss knows, unless she’s the Devil herself, you’ll never be considered a candidate for the chopping block ever again!

-Updated for 2016
+Updated for 2020 and beyond.